snehasingh93100/Carbon_Emission_Prediction/README.md

-# 🌍 Carbon Emission Prediction – (Internship Project - June 2025 Batch)
+# 🌍 Carbon Emission Prediction
 ## 📁 Project Description

-This project is part of the AI/ML Internship (June Batch – 2025).
+This project is part of the AI/ML project
 The goal is to explore and prepare a climate dataset (CO₂ emissions & other greenhouse gases) for future ML tasks.

-## ✅ Week 1 Milestone Completed: Stage 1 – Data Cleaning & Preparation - (18 June,2025)
+## ✅ Milestone Completed: Stage 1 – Data Cleaning & Preparation

 - Used the *original Excel dataset* (Dataset.xlsx) without converting to CSV
 - Loaded different sheets directly using pandas.read_excel()